-The OPC Router implements the RFID part of the AutoID specification and is therefore able to easily connect compatible RFID readers and integrate them into industry 4.0 environments.
-AutoID compatible readers are available e.g. from Harting and Siemens.
+The OPC Router implements the RFID part of the AutoID specification and is therefore able to easily connect compatible RFID readers and integrate them into Industry 4.0 environments.
+AutoID compatible readers are available e.g. from Harting, Siemens and TURCK.

 That’s how easy it is.

 The RFID AutoID (OPC UA) plug-in has transfer objects for various activities with the RFID tags:

 Reading RFID tag information reported by the reader in the reading field.

 Write on tags reported by the reader in the reading field.